THE COMPANY

 Leonard Lauder was born in 1933 in New York City, where he grew up and helped his mother as she founded what would become The Estée Lauder Companies business out of the family’s kitchen.

 After proudly serving in the U.S. Navy as a lieutenant and later a Navy reservist, Mr. Lauder officially joined the company in 1958.
 He focused on growing the business and building the company’s research and development laboratory.
-Proving himself an industry pioneer and true business innovator, Mr. Lauder served as President from 1972 to 1995, CEO from 1982 to 1999, Chairman from 1995 to 2009, and, finally, as Chairman Emeritus.
-In over five decades of leadership, he transformed the company from a small brand with eight products sold in one country, to a multi-brand, beloved global icon.
+Proving himself to be an industry pioneer and true business innovator, Mr. Lauder served as President from 1972 to 1995, CEO from 1982 to 1999, Chairman from 1995 to 2009, and, finally, as Chairman Emeritus until his passing in 2025.
+In nearly six decades of leadership, he transformed the company from a small brand with eight products sold in one country, to a multi-brand, beloved global icon.

 Mr. Lauder was married to Evelyn H. Lauder (founder, Breast Cancer Research Foundation [BCRF]) from 1959 until she passed away in 2011.
-They had two sons, William (Executive Chairman, The Estée Lauder Companies) and Gary (Managing Director, Lauder Partners LLC), and five grandchildren.
+They had two sons, William (Chair of the Board, The Estée Lauder Companies) and Gary (Managing Director, Lauder Partners LLC); five grandchildren; and two great-grandchildren.

 On January 1, 2015, Mr. Lauder married Judy Ellis Glickman, a philanthropist and internationally recognized photographer whose work is represented in more than 300 public and private collections, including the J. Paul Getty Museum, the Whitney, the Metropolitan Museum of Art and the United States Holocaust Museum.

-While Mr. Lauder served many roles during his tenure at the company, he is especially proud of his present role as the company’s “Chief Teaching Officer” – believing that a company’s wealth is its people.
+While Mr. Lauder served many roles during his tenure at the company, he was especially proud of being considered the company’s “Chief Teaching Officer” – believing that a company’s wealth is its people.

 The Lauder family celebrating William Lauder’s graduation